Types of Urinary Incontinence

 - Midurethral, which includes retropubic transvaginal tape (TVT) and transobturator tape (TOT)

-Complications can include infection, bleeding, and the formation of fistulas (holes that are usually infected).
+Complications can include infection, bleeding, pain with sex, and the formation of fistulas (holes that are usually infected).

 Midurethral Sling Procedures